f-dx/Awesome-Targeted-Individuals/README.md

 ## How does it work / The surface of attach

-Psychological warfare
+* Psychological warfare
-Surveillance and Privacy Violation
+* Surveillance and Privacy Violation
-Online Platforms and Global AI Bubble (Google, YouTube, Facebook, OpenAI...)
+* Online Platforms and Global AI Bubble (Google, YouTube, Facebook, OpenAI...)
-Bioweapons / Diseases / GAS / Water
+* Bio weapons / Immune system / GAS / Water /
-Brain Altering / Brain Bio Modifiers (Virus / Bacteria / Implants)
+* Brain Altering / Brain Bio Modifiers (Virus / Bacteria / Implants)

-# Your AI Bubble
+## Your AI Bubble

+* Recommendation Engines Content
+*

 ## Agents of the system / Who they are?